Testicular cancer is most common cancer in males aged 20-40yrs, with those of Caucasian and Northern European descent at highest risk.

 Primary testicular tumours are categorised into germ cell tumours (GCT) (95%) and non-germ cell tumours (NGCTs) (5%); GCTs can be further sub-classified into seminomas and non-seminomatous GCTs (NSGCT), and are usually malignant.

-NGCTs are usually benign, comprising of either Leydig cell tumors or Sertoli cell tumors*.
+NGCTs are usually benign, comprising of either Leydig cell tumours or Sertoli cell tumours*.
 Seminomas tend to remain localised until late and have very good prognosis.
-NSGCTs include yolk sac tumors, choriocarcinoma, embryonal carcinoma, and teratoma; NSGCTs often metastasise early and have worse prognosis than seminomas.
+NSGCTs include yolk sac tumours, choriocarcinoma, embryonal carcinoma, and teratoma; NSGCTs often metastasise early and have worse prognosis than seminomas.

-*Leydig cell tumors and Sertoli cell tumors are benign and secrete androgens and oestrogens respectively
+*Leydig cell tumours and Sertoli cell tumours are benign and secrete androgens and oestrogens respectively

 Cryptorchidism (undescended testes) is associated with a 4-10x higher risk of GCTs.
 Other risk factors include previous testicular malignancy, a positive family history, and Kleinfelter’s syndrome.